 Maybe it’s not such a far-fetched idea after all, to need directions on how to eat a chocolate bar.
 Perhaps we would do well to have such instructions on all our food labels.
 A reminder to slow down and enjoy the food, not just consume it.

-Rather than daily values and percentages on product labels, I propose that Health Canada, in reviewing its principles for the new food guide in 2018, tell you to
+Rather than daily values and percentages on product labels, I love that Health Canada, in renewing its principles for the new food guide in 2018, has proposed that you:

 - take a moment to breathe as you sit down;

 - appreciate the time and effort it took to grow the food you see, prepare the meal in front of you;